The Role of Self-Worth in Emotional Healing

 Practical Steps to Cultivate Self-Compassion

-Practice Mindful Meditation: Set aside time each day to meditate.
+Practice Mindful Prayer & Meditation: Set aside time each day to pray & meditate.
 Focus on your breath and allow thoughts to come and go without judgment.

 Write a Letter to Yourself: In moments of struggle, write a letter to yourself expressing understanding and compassion.
 This exercise can help reinforce your self-worth.